Pen – FrøyaRingen (NYTEK23)

 - Movement in brackets due to slack in the chains brings more wear to bushings which can accelerate the need for replacement of bushings.

-- Reduce wear of brackets from steel rod and rod bolt.
+- Reduce the wear of brackets coming from steel rods and rod bolts.

-For tightening of chain at sea, following method should be used:
+For tightening of chain at sea, the following method should be used:

 - Remove sufficient amount of walkway grates for access to the area where the chain is located.